 How does it work?
 Read the guidelines.

 Check out one of 4 different kits for a 3 week period.
-Each kit contains books and materials to help you start exploring new topics.
+Each kit contains materials to help you start exploring new topics.

 Read the guidelines.